gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-To build an intuition on what they are, we can visualise both meshes side by side:
+To build an intuition on what they are we create Figure XXX6XXX, which visualizes both meshes side-by-side:

 ```python caption="Example grid showing the coordiantes used for interpolation." tags=[]
 # Set up figure